annholmes/Putah-Creek-eDNA/README.md

 ## 💾 Data Availability

-Raw Illumina sequencing data will be archived in the **Dryad Digital Repository**.
+- Raw Illumina sequencing data will be archived in the Dryad Digital Repository ([DOI to be added]).
-**[DOI pending]** — link to be added.
+- Formal archival of scripts, supporting data, and resources with a persistent DOI will be done via Zenodo upon manuscript acceptance ([DOI to be added]).

-Processed data, reference materials, and analysis code are included in this GitHub repository.
+- Materials in this GitHub repository are provided as working versions for transparency and internal organization only.

 ---